Walk into any bustling office in America and you'll find that most workers share the same grievance: their disruptive working environment.

 In many office neighborhoods, project rooms will serve a higher purpose that streamlines finishing important tasks.
 Those who adopt this approach to developing their office spaces will create project rooms that nobody else can touch.

 One of the biggest benefits of doing this is that workers won't lose the rough plans and bursts of inspiration that push a project along.
-All whiteboard notes remain in one place, making it easier to dive back into discussions.
+All whiteboard notes remain in one place, making it easier to dive back into past discussions.

 Uber's example of how office neighborhoods work

 One of the biggest brands to adopt the office neighborhood concept is Uber.
 Alongside creating the office communities featuring between 30 and 60 employees, the transport industry giant is striving for workplace harmony with the following tactics:

 - Each department's floor benefits from an open staircase.
 As a result, employees won't develop an overly territorial attitude towards other departments.
 Additionally, the open nature of the staircases means they can collaborate casually.

 - Using glass wherever possible, Uber makes it easier for different neighborhoods to experience a shared purpose.
 Additionally, members of the public can see inside its hallowed walls, removing any sense of mystery that could surround different departments.

 Like all great neighborhood-based layouts, Uber's is open to customization.
 Should employees give feedback that something isn't working or that they need a fresh feature to push a project along, Uber can adapt the neighborhood accordingly.